jli40-smith/CSC120-A5/README.md

                       *******
 ```

 Note: if the "tail" on the speech bubble is giving you trouble, don't worry about it.
-A stylized regtangular banner is totally fine!
+A stylized rec8tangular banner is totally fine!

 ### Step 4: Command line arguments.
 Now comes the fun part: remember all those times we ignored the `String[] args` that we passed into `main(...)`?
 We're finally going to put it to use!
 If you look inside the `main(...)` method of the `Scarecrow` class, you'll see something new: